rwakaba/toc-of-rfc-generator-extension/README.md

 </details>

 ## Notes
-This extention is built on wonderful web extension starter project.
+This extention is built on a wonderful web extension starter project.
 Thanks to [react-typescript-web-extension-starter](https://github.com/aeksco/react-typescript-web-extension-starter)

 **Misc.
 References**